YSL Records racketeering trial: Plea deals

+Trial

+Drug exchange in courtroom

 On January 18, 2023, an alleged drug exchange took place in the courtroom between Thug and YSL co-defendant Kahlieff Adams, in which the latter received new charges after deputies found him in possession of the drugs Percocet, marijuana, tobacco, and other contraband.
 On May 11, Thug was briefly hospitalized after falling ill during a court hearing.
 On June 16, Gunna released his fourth studio album, A Gift & a Curse, in which he maintained his innocence and denied the "snitching" allegations against him.
 Exactly a week later, Thug's third studio album, Business Is Business, was released while he was in prison.

+Admission of song lyrics

 On November 9, Glanville ruled that song lyrics by defendants were allowed to be used as evidence.
 He explained his reasoning as he felt that using them is not an attack on free speech, saying that "they're not prosecuting your clients because of the songs they wrote" and "they're using the songs to prove other things your clients may have been involved in".
 The trial began on November 27, with the six defendants being Thug, fellow rapper and label signee Yak Gotti (real name Deamonte Kendrick), Lil Rod (real name Rodalius Ryan), Qua (real name Marquavius Huey), SB (real name Shannon Stillwell), and Quamarvious Nichols.
 Thug's lawyer, Brian Steel, explained that the "Thug" in the rapper's name stood for "Truly Humble Under God", in reference to his client's supposed goals of breaking his community out of poverty, in the courtroom the following day.
 Additionally, Steel claimed that the name of the rapper's record label, "YSL", in fact stands for "Yves Saint Laurent", in reference to the fashion styles of the group.
-Steel also claimed that "Pushin P", a street term and name of a song Young Thug was featured on, in fact means "Pushing Positivity".
+Steel also claimed that "Pushin P", a street term and name of a song Young Thug was featured on, in fact means "Pushing Positivity."
 On December 10, SB was stabbed in jail after a fellow inmate named Willie Brown entered his cell.
 The inmate claimed that SB tried to attack him with a knife and that the stabbing was an act of self-defense.